-There are several different types of systems, each with their own pros and cons.
+There are several types of systems, each with its own pros and cons.
 If you plan on growing just one plant, then you don’t need a system and can grow your plant in a regular container of water, as long as you care for it properly.
 However, when growing multiple plants, it becomes more economic to have a system.

 Deep water culture is likely what you picture when thinking of hydroponics.
-It is the simplest system, with a container of water below and plants above, with their roots in the water and their tops supported by some type of surface.
+It’s the simplest system, with a container of water below and plants above, with their roots in the water and their tops supported by some type of surface.
 It also contains an aeration device of some kind, typically an air pump.
 It’s an easy place to start, and the easiest to DIY.

 A flood and drain system, also called an ebb and flow, is a little more complicated but still simple enough to have at home.
 In this system, the plants are planted in whatever growing medium they would normally be planted in, and the nutrient water is pumped in to flood the soil.
 A drain is used to keep the water level in the soil from overflowing, and a timer is used to make sure the floods happen at regular intervals.
-This method requires just slightly more technical skill than the deep water culture but is still easy enough for beginners.
+This method requires just slightly more technical skill than the deep water culture, but is still easy enough for beginners.

 The drip system is reminiscent of a cross between hydroponics and drip irrigation.
-There is one layer or container of water, and another where the plants are suspended by a surface similar to the one in the deep water culture system.
+There is one layer or container of water and another where the plants are suspended by a surface similar to the one in the deep water culture system.
 The water is pumped into the plant’s container, where it drips into the roots through a series of holes in the tube.
 This system is another one that requires slightly more skill than the deep water system but is still doable.

 Once you’ve chosen your plants and system, it’s time to get started setting it all up!
 You have one final decision to make.
 Will you purchase your system as a kit, or will you do it yourself?
 There are pros and cons to both options, so it really comes down to your time, energy, and comfort level.

 The kits are more expensive than building it yourself, and you have slightly less freedom in how your system is set up.
 However, they’re also easier to put together, and, since they’re made by professionals, the quality is more reliable.
-If you choose a kit, research the brand thoroughly and check to see what is included in the kit versus what you may need to provide yourself.
+If you choose a kit, research the brand thoroughly and check to see what’s included in the kit versus what you may need to provide yourself.

 Doing it yourself is less expensive, but it does take more time and energy.
 There’s also a slightly higher risk of human error, making it a little less reliable if you aren’t experienced in building these types of things.
 If you choose to DIY, take your time picking the materials you’re using.
 Check them carefully for cracks or flaws and make sure all the parts are the correct size so that they fit together nicely.

-- Do hydroponic plants grow faster?
-Here’s everything you need to know
+- Are pothos plants toxic?
+What you need to know